 - 1.1.
-This guidance ("Tailored Support guidance") applies in the exceptional circumstances arising out of the coronavirus pandemic (Covid-19) and its impact on the financial situation of consumer credit customers who are parties to agreements of the kind to which the guidance set out in paragraph 1.2 applies.
+This guidance applies in the exceptional circumstances arising out of the coronavirus pandemic (Covid-19) and its impact on the financial situation of consumer credit customers who are parties to agreements of the kind to which the guidance set out in paragraph 1.2 applies.
 It does not apply to agreements used for business purposes.
 It is not intended to have any relevance in circumstances other than those related to coronavirus. - 1.2.
-This Tailored Support guidance is relevant to firms dealing with customers who need more tailored support as a result of circumstances related to coronavirus, including where they have exhausted the support available under our Credit Payment Deferral guidance and where they are experiencing payment difficulties once payment deferrals are no longer available under that guidance. - 1.3.
-This Tailored Support guidance is designed to enable firms to continue to deliver short and long-term support to customers affected by the evolving coronavirus pandemic and the Government's response to it.
-It is designed to help consumers affected by coronavirus to bridge the crisis and get back on their feet. - 1.4.
-It supplements our guidance, first made in April 2020 and subsequently updated in July and November 2020, the current versions of which are listed below (the guidance, as varied from time to time, are collectively referred to in this guidance as the "Credit Payment Deferral guidance"): - Credit cards (including retail revolving credit) and coronavirus: further updated temporary guidance for firms - Personal loans and coronavirus: further updated temporary guidance for firms - Rent-to-own, buy-now pay-later and pawnbroking agreements and coronavirus: further updated temporary guidance for firms - Motor finance agreements and coronavirus: further updated temporary guidance for firms - High-cost short-term credit and coronavirus: further updated temporary quidance for firms - 1.5.
-The Credit Payment Deferral guidance will continue to provide support for customers affected by coronavirus.
+This guidance supplements our guidance set out below (the July guidance): - Credit cards (including retail revolving credit) and coronavirus: updated temporary guidance for firms - Personal loans and coronavirus: updated temporary guidance for firms - Rent-to-own, buy-now pay-later and pawnbroking agreements and coronavirus: updated temporary guidance for firms - Motor finance agreements and coronavirus: updated temporary guidance for firms - High-cost short-term credit and coronavirus: updated temporary quidance for firms - 1.3.
+The July guidance will continue to provide support for those newly affected by coronavirus until 31 October 2020 with customers able to receive an initial or further 3-month payment deferral until that date which could last until 31 January 2021. - 1.4.
+The July guidance was designed to enable firms to act quickly to deliver immediate and temporary support to their customers, at an unprecedented scale, as the coronavirus pandemic and the Government's response to it evolved.
+This temporary support was designed to help consumers bridge the crisis and get back on their feet.
+The steps firms have taken under the July guidance have helped millions of consumers through the first months of the current emergency.
+Many are expected to resume full repayments.
+However, some consumers will continue to be affected, or will be newly affected by circumstances relating to coronavirus.